 In 2016, the championship saw the introduction of a brand new class - dubbed F3 Open - which will allow competitors to race post-2005 F3 chassis powered by "stock" 2000cc engines.
 This will enable more people than ever before to experience the thrill of Formula 3, but without the associated costs of rebuilding a bespoke F3 engine.
 The latest update in 2017 saw the introduction of newer, 2012-2016 chassis to the Cup Class.

 The championship continues to use Pirelli tyres, and control Sunoco fuel supplied by Anglo American Oil meaning drivers are also eligible for the Sunoco 200 Challenge.

 F3 Cup now consists of three classes - Cup Class (cars built after 2005), Trophy Class (1981-2004), and F3 Open (post 1999 running stock 2000cc engines).
 An Invitation Class* is also available to enable cars of any age to race, subject to the approval of the organisers.

-An excellent race calendar was available in 2016 including Brands Hatch GP, Silverstone GP, Oulton Park, Snetterton 300 and an overseas round at Spa-Francorchamps.
+An excellent race calendar is available in 2017 including Brands Hatch GP, Silverstone GP, Oulton Park and Snetterton 300.

-To register your interest in F3 Cup please contact the Championship Coordinator, Simon Davey:
+To register your interest in F3 Cup please contact the Championship Coordinator, Gemma Mole: